This dimension is part of the

 Positive Climate for Learning priority and is identified as a high-impact Improvement Initiative.

-- Safe, supportive and inclusive schools celebrate and protect diversity and understanding of others, acknowledging the right of every child, no matter their background or ability, to achieve the best possible outcomes at school.
+Safe, supportive and inclusive schools promote, protect and celebrate diversity.
+They actively prioritise understanding of others, acknowledging the right of every child, no matter their identity, background or ability, to achieve the best possible outcomes at school.

 The Continuum for